JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 ![central-complex-routing](imgs/comments/0x-protocol-frontend.png)

 Pictured is an image from the present homepage of ZeroEx Holdings, Inc.; better known as 0x.
 [Here](https://www.sec.gov/edgar/browse/?CIK=0001828694) are their regulatory filings discolsuing material venuture investing for every year in the first three years of its existance.
-These filings detail how this corporation sold at least $84,121,200 to a paltry 45 investors at minimum.
+These filings detail how this corporation sold at least $84,121,200 to a paltry 45 investors at minimum, a signficant sum of money that undemocratically shifts the power from Uniswap users to the corporation behind its development.

-The public fee schedules avalibael from 0x[^lolf] reveal take rates starting at .15% - conservatively.
-These are not expenses passed on to a decentralized group of liquidity providers.
-They are not safegaurding fees built around investor protections of regulatory frameworks _in toto_.
+The public fee schedules avalibael from 0x[^lolf] reveal take rates starting at .15% - conservatively.[^match] These are not expenses passed on to a decentralized group of liquidity providers.
+And they are not safegaurding fees built around investor protections of regulatory frameworks _in toto_.

+[^match]: _See_ _infra_ note XYZ [^hidden-fees].

 [^lolf]: Which are paltry at best aside from gidding into smart-contract code. _Compare_ these lax discolsures to the extensive public avaliability of pricing data from any number of traditional financial intermediaries. _See, e.g.,_ SEC-mandated Form 606, ATS, and 19b-4 reports letting investors know what fees they internalize.